dslab-epfl/svshi/README.md

 - `svshi generateBindings -f ets.knxproj` to generate the bindings for all the apps
 - `svshi generateApp -d devices.json -n app_name` to generate a new Python app
 - `svshi removeApp -n app_name` to remove an installed app
+- `svshi updateApp -n app_name` to update the code of an app that is already installed
 - `svshi listApps` to list all the installed apps
 - `svshi version` to display the CLI version